HliasMpGH/misinformation-analysis/README.md

 ## Data

 The analysis utilizes a dataset detailing user sharing behaviors on the X (old Twitter) platform during the 2020 U.S. presidential election.
-These dataset is accessible [here](analysis/mosleh_et_al_data.csv).
+The dataset is accessible [here](analysis/mosleh_et_al_data.csv).

 ## Requirements